elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 - Praise
 - Accolates

 Historically, contingent motivators were highly effective when work primarily involved simple, mechanical tasks that demanded more focus than creativity.
 These contingent motivators rewarded task completion and its speed.
-For example, "Build 10 chairs in a day, earn $100; build 20 chairs in a day, earn $250."
-Entire management processes and policies built around these incentive structures were prevalent during the industrial revolution when work mostly required staying focused, adhering to straightforward rules, and pursuing known solutions.
+For example, "Build 10 chairs in a day and earn \\\$100, build 20 chairs in a day, earn \\\$250."
+Entire management processes and policies built around these incentive structures were prevalent during the industrial revolution when work mostly required staying focused, adhering to straightforward rules, and pursuing known solutions.<br>

 However, when tasks involve cognitive functions beyond the rudimentary, motivation through extrinsic rewards ends up being counterproductive.
 Work that necessitates creativity, problem-solving, and inventiveness responds more favorably to intrinsic motivators.